slidify/ile/README.md

-__Note__: The interactive R console in the slides are broken due to changes in the OpenCPU API.
-I will be updating the OpenCPU bindings, after which this should start working again.
-No changes to the Slidify API are expected.
+__Note__: The interactive R console in the slides are working again as I  updated the OpenCPU API bindings.

 ## Integrated Learning Environment